stevedatadog/katacoda-scenarios/dd101-npm/intro.md

 - How to view the Network Map in the Datadog App
 - How to use NPM to detect networking problems with a service

 For this lab, you'll use NPM with the Storedog e-commerce app, running in a docker-compose environment.
-The priciples will apply to any environment running on a Linux kernel.
+The principles will apply to any environment running on a Linux kernel.